 Berberine is an alkaloid.
 Plants such as Oregon grape, goldenseal, barberry, and golden-thread contain berberine.
-People have used berberine as a form of natural medicine in India and China for hundreds of years.
+People have used it as a form of natural medicine in India and China for hundreds of years.

 Berberine is such an important nutrient that if you’re deficient, you may face serious health complications.
 These include poor blood sugar regulation, high cholesterol and poor vision (x).

-So is this alkaloid right for you?
+So, should you supplement your diet with this alkaloid?
 Read on to learn more about how berberine benefits your overall health.

 The Benefits of Berberine

-In one study, diabetic patience took a 500 g berberine supplement twice daily.
+In one study, diabetic patients took a 500 mg berberine supplement twice daily.
 The supplements controlled blood sugar levels as effectively as rosiglitazone and metformin (x).

-If you have diabetes, don’t immediately stop taking your prescribed diabetic medication and replace it with berberine–talk to your doctor first to see if berberine is right for you.
+If you have diabetes, don’t immediately stop taking your prescribed diabetic medication and replace it with it–talk to your doctor first to see if it is right for you.

 If you suffer from high cholesterol, a berberine supplement could help.
-Berberine benefits your heart health by lowering cholesterol levels.
+It benefits your heart health by lowering cholesterol levels.

 Glaucoma is a disease which causes fluid build-up in the front part of the eye.
 This can lead to damage of the optic nerve and ultimately, blindness if left untreated.

-For people who suffer from glaucoma, eye pressure is constant problem.
-But berberine could help: eye drops containing tetrahydrozoline and berberine relieve the pressure associated with glaucoma after a minimum of three days (x).
+For people who suffer from glaucoma, eye pressure is a constant issue.
+Berberine could help; eye drops containing tetrahydrozoline and berberine relieve the pressure associated with glaucoma after a minimum of three days (x).

-Studies suggest that berberine could help to treat trachoma, potentially preventing blindness (x).
+Studies suggest that it could help to treat trachoma, potentially preventing blindness (x).